mftth/CancerDeconvolution/README.md

 # CancerDeconvolution
-Training of a Machine Learning model based on transcriptional deconvolution for clinical classification of common cancers
+Clinical classification of common cancers by means of deconvolution-based machine learning

 Master thesis